Last Updated on October 30, 2023

 3) Don’t drink coffee on an empty stomach

 Coffee is one of the few drinks that you can consume during your fasting period.
-But if you’re experiencing acid reflux symptoms, it’s better that you limit your daily coffee intake to one cup.
+But if you’re experiencing acid reflux symptoms like heartburn, it’s better that you limit your daily coffee intake to one cup.
 If your symptoms don’t disappear, cut it out completely for a while.

 5) Don’t overindulge yourself when breaking a fast